 - Radios, electronic games, iPods and any other valuables, or items likely to cause harm, are not permitted at school.

-- Mobile phones that are needed by children can be handed into the office before school and picked up at 3.00pm.
+- Mobile phones and smartwatches that are needed by children can be handed into the office before school and picked up at 2.30 pm.
 They are not permitted during school hours.

 - Home toys cause disagreements and therefore not permitted.
 There is enough equipment to play with at school.